 While you’re reading the labels, check the “best by” date on the food.
 It should be at least six months — but no more than two years — out to ensure that the food has a good shelf life and was made relatively recently.

-Any time you choose or change food for your pet, it’s essential to talk to your veterinarian about what’s best for your dog.
+Any time you choose to change their diet – or even switch to homemade dog food – it is essential to talk to your veterinarian about what’s best for your pet.
 Puppies will require specific concentrations of dog food ingredients, as will pregnant, nursing dogs, or senior dogs.

 Your vet will help you figure out the best foods to feed your dog, how to handle any upset stomachs or potential allergies, and the best serving sizes based on your dog’s recommended weight.
 Your vet is a valuable resource for learning to feed your dog correctly and discerning which dog food is the real deal.